Bladder augmentation surgery increases bladder size. It can be done laparoscopically.

 A catheter will be left in place to drain urine from the bladder.

-You may be given fluids, pain medicines, and antibiotics through an IV.
+You may be given fluids, pain medications, and antibiotics through an IV.
 A tube will be placed through your nose to your stomach.
 This tube will keep your stomach drained of any contents.
 This will stay in place until your stomach and intestines begin working normally again.

 About four hours